m-cmp/mc-admin-cli/README.md

 ## rest subcommand
 The rest subcommands are developed around the basic features of REST to make it easy to use the open APIs of M-CMP-related frameworks from the CLI.
 For now, it supports get/post/delete/put/patch commands.

+For more information, check out [the rest subcommand document.](./docs/mc-admin-cli-rest.md)

 ```
 rest api call